Tesla Powerwall 3 Expansion is Now CEC-Approved & Available Order Now

 Elite Power Group Commercial Solar Installation

-Businesses with solar panels can greatly benefit from cheap electric vehicle charging by offsetting energy usage using renewable energy.
-When office and other buildings produce more than they consume in daily usage, a lot of solar energy is fed back into the grid for cheap.
-With solar EV charging, these electric vehicles can act like as a sponge absorbing all that solar goodness.
+When office or other commercial buildings produce more solar energy than they consume in daily usage, a lot of solar energy is fed back into the grid for limited returns.
+With solar EV charging, these electric vehicles can act like as a sponge absorbing all that solar goodness and essentially refuel for highly discounted costs!

 Commercial EV Charging Rebates for Businesses